Cat: Behavior

 Cats conserve energy by sleeping more than most animals, especially as they grow older.
-The daily duration of sleep varies, usually between 12 and 16 hours, with 13 and 14 being the average.
+The daily duration of sleep varies, usually between 12 and 16 hours, with 13 to 14 being the average.
 Some cats can sleep as much as 20 hours.
 The term "cat nap" for a short rest refers to the cat's tendency to fall asleep (lightly) for a brief period.
-While asleep, cats experience short periods of rapid eye movement sleep often accompanied by muscle twitches, which suggests they are dreaming.
+Short periods of rapid eye movement sleep are often accompanied by muscle twitches, which suggests they are dreaming.

+Behavioral and personality traits depend on a complex interplay between genetic and environmental factors.
+Scientific evidence is mixed about the popular belief that those traits are linked to coat colors.

 Sociability

 The social behavior of the domestic cat ranges from widely dispersed individuals to feral cat colonies that gather around a food source, based on groups of co-operating females.
 Within such groups, one cat is usually dominant over the others.
 Each cat in a colony holds a distinct territory, with sexually active males having the largest territories, which are about 10 times larger than those of female cats and may overlap with several females' territories.
-These territories are marked by urine spraying, by rubbing objects at head height with secretions from facial glands, and by defecation.
+These territories are marked by urine spraying, rubbing objects at head height with secretions from facial glands, and by defecation.
 Between these territories are neutral areas where cats watch and greet one another without territorial conflicts.
-Outside these neutral areas, territory holders usually chase away stranger cats, at first by staring, hissing, and growling and, if that does not work, by short but noisy and violent attacks.
-Despite this colonial organization, cats do not have a social survival strategy or a pack mentality, and always hunt alone.
+Outside these neutral areas, territory holders usually chase away stranger cats, at first by staring, hissing, and growling, and, if that does not work, by short and violent, noisy attacks.
+Because cats do not have a social survival strategy or herd behavior, they always hunt alone.

 Life in proximity to humans and other domestic animals has led to a symbiotic social adaptation in cats, and cats may express great affection toward humans or other animals.
-Ethologically, a cat's human keeper functions as if a mother surrogate.
-Adult cats live their lives in a kind of extended kittenhood, a form of behavioral neoteny.
+Ethologically, a cat's human keeper functions as a mother surrogate.
+Adult cats live in a type of extended kittenhood, a form of behavioral neoteny.
 Their high-pitched sounds may mimic the cries of a hungry human infant, making them particularly difficult for humans to ignore.
 Some pet cats are poorly socialized.
-In particular, older cats show aggressiveness toward newly arrived kittens, which include biting and scratching; this type of behavior is known as feline asocial aggression.
+In particular, older cats may show aggressiveness toward newly arrived kittens, which includes biting and scratching; this type of behavior is known as feline asocial aggression.

-Redirected aggression is a common form of aggression which can occur in multiple cat households.
-In redirected aggression there is usually something that agitates the cat: this could be a sight, sound, or another source of stimuli which causes a heightened level of anxiety or arousal.
-If the cat cannot attack the stimuli, it may direct anger elsewhere by attacking or directing aggression to the nearest cat, dog, human or other being.
+Redirected aggression is a common form of aggression that can occur in multiple cat households.
+In redirected aggression, a cat is usually agitated by a stimulus such as a sight, sound, or other trigger that causes heightened anxiety or arousal; if the cat cannot attack the original stimulus, it may redirect its aggression toward the nearest cat, pet, human, or other being.

-Domestic cats' scent rubbing behavior toward humans or other cats is thought to be a feline means for social bonding.
+Domestic cats' scent rubbing behavior toward humans or other cats is thought to be a feline means of social bonding.